uit-no/python-course-2018/session-2/exercises.md

+# Exercise 2.1: String concatenation

+Write a function which receives a name, e.g. "James Bond" and prints: "My name is Bond, James Bond.".

+We will discuss "+" vs. append/split/join and f-strings vs .format.

-# Exercise 2.1: String handling and templating
+# Exercise 2.2: String handling and templating

-Introduction to this exercise will be a module on f-strings vs .format, “+” vs. append/split/join.

 This is a stanza from a song we probably all know:
 ```